Blendify/blender-manual/trunk/blender_docs/manual/addons/rigging/rigify.rst

 IK Auto-Stretching
    Slider (0=No stretching, 1=Full Stretch)

-   When set to 0 the IK limb it’s constrained to his rest length.
+   When set to 0 the IK limb it's constrained to his rest length.
    When set to 1 the IK limb will stretch until it reaches the IK effector.

 Bendy Bones Flexible Tweaking
    For each limb -- depending on the user defined meta-rig options -- multiple bone segments will be created.
-   Each bone can be controlled by controls placed at the respective bone’s head/tail.
+   Each bone can be controlled by controls placed at the respective bone's head/tail.
    Tweaks movement will depend from the general IK limb position but they can be moved apart, twisted and scaled freely, even reaching virtually impossible limb shapes.